SvenWerlen/moulinette-scenes/README.md

 To **install** the module from FoundryVTT:
 1. Start FVTT and browse to the Game Modules tab in the Configuration and Setup menu
-2. Search for "Moulinette Forge" and click install on the desired module
+2. Search for "Moulinette" and click install on the desired module

 To **manually install** the module (not recommended), follow these instructions: